mcity/Crosswalk-Image-Retrieval/README.md

 Fetches an image from a get endpoint and uploads it to an S3 Bucket.

 ### Installation
-Bilt for Python 3.x.
+Built for Python 3.x.

 ```sh
 $ brew install python3
 ```

-Create a virutal env and install dependencies
+Create a virtual env and install dependencies
 ```sh
 $ python3 -m venv venv
 $ source venv/bin/activate